chennin/stellaris-enhanced-designation-icons/README.md

 ## Compression

-Can be done with ImageMagick: `mogrify colony_type.dds -compress dxt5`
+~~Can be done with ImageMagick: `mogrify colony_type.dds -compress dxt5`~~

+In 3.7, compressing makes the images look bad, and I don't know DDS well enough to know why.
+The asset is uncompressed in vanilla [3.6] anyway.

 # Copyright